|Resorts: 3||Miles: 273||Days: 5||Hours: 5|

-In this ski trip to central Colorado, we visit three iconic resorts: Vail, Breckenridge, and Keystone.
-This five-day trip heads west on I70 immediately after leaving Denver.
-All three ski resorts are fairly close to each other, which means there isn’t any real travel days needed, apart from the days you fly in and out.
+In this ski trip to central Colorado, we visit three iconic Colorado resorts: Vail, Breckenridge, and Keystone.
+This five-day Colorado ski trip heads west on I70 immediately after leaving Denver.
+All three Colorado ski resorts are fairly close to each other, and are nestled into quaint ski towns along the Rocky Mountains.
+Their close proximity to each other means there aren’t any real travel days needed, apart from the days you fly in and out.

 Which Airport to Use?